-- a.
-This policy replicates 'A short guide to publicity during the pre-election period' published by the Local Government Association which can be accessed here. - b.
-It is important to note that pre-election rules restrict activity wider than just publicity.
-Use of council facilities and resources; the member's code of conduct, developing new policies and holding of events (including some meetings) featuring elected officials should all be carefully considered during a period of heightened sensitivity. - c.
-The previously used term 'purdah' came into popular use across central and local government to describe the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
-The terms 'pre-election period' and 'heightened sensitivity' are now used instead. - d.
-The Code of Recommended Practice on Local Authority Publicity in 2011 is based around seven principles to ensure that all communications activity: - i.
-Is lawful. - ii.
-Is cost effective. - iii.
-Is objective. - iv.
-Is even-handed. - v.
-Is appropriate. - vi.
-Has regard to equality and diversity. - viii.
-Is issued with care during periods of heightened sensitivity. - e.
-The last principle, to ensure special care is taken during periods of heighted sensitivity is of particular relevance during the pre-election period. - f.
-The publication of press notices and information regarding the holding of polls are exempt from these restrictions as is providing factual responses to specific requests for information, for example, information about how people can register to vote.

-- g.
-At all times, local authorities should ensure that publicity complies with all applicable statutory provisions, including the Code of Recommended Practice.
-Paidfor advertising must comply with the Advertising Standards Authority's Advertising Codes. - f.
-In general, authorities should not issue any publicity which seeks to influence voters, ensure that publicity relating to policies and proposals from central government is balanced and factually accurate, and comply with laws which prohibit political advertising on television or radio.
+a.
+The term 'purdah' has come into popular use across central and local government to describe the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
+The term 'pre-election period' is also used.
+Purdah is taken to start from the publication of the Notice of Election.

+b.
+The Government published a new Code of Recommended Practice on Local Authority Publicity in 2011.
+The Code is based around seven principles to ensure that all communications activity:

+- i.
+Is lawful.

+- ii.
+Is cost effective.

+- iii.
+Is objective.

+- iv.
+Is even-handed.

+- v.
+Is appropriate.

+- vi.
+Has regard to equality and diversity.

+- viii.
+Is issued with care during periods of heightened sensitivity.

+c.
+The last principle, to ensure special care is taken during periods of heighted sensitivity is of particular relevance during the pre-election period.